 Ref Action Action Outcome(s) Well-being Objective Supported Start Date Expected Completion Date Q2 RAG Assessment / % Completion Commentary 3 Continued Progress with the Accessibility Strategy for Schools through a phased approach to improve physical environments in schools.
 Required access improvements to halls and classrooms for people with mobility or sensory impairments will be identified.
 Funding for priority improvements will be subject to business case approval.
-WBO 1 / Strategic Priority 5 WBO 1 / Strategic Priority 6 1 st April 2022 31 st March 2024 50% The next phase of works is now being considered alongside the terms and conditions of Welsh Government's ALN Capital Grant as there is some cross-over between the two initiatives. ^4 Tudalen Deliver the 2022/23 Schools Reorganisation Programme.
+WBO 1 / Strategic Priority 5 WBO 1 / Strategic Priority 6 1 st April 2022 31 st March 2024 50% The next phase of works is now being considered alongside the terms and conditions of Welsh Government's ALN Capital Grant as there is some cross-over between the two initiatives.
+4 Deliver the 2022/23 Schools Reorganisation Programme.
 Additional school places will be provided in both the mainstream and specialist sectors to meet projected demand.
 Specific projects for 2022/23 will focus on mainstream places in the primary sector and specialist places in the secondary sector.
 WBO 1 / Strategic Priority 5 1 st September 2022 31 st August 2023 С The proposal to establish a new LRB at Llanwern High School was implemented as planned on 1st September 2023 and therefore this project is fully delivered.
 The joint proposal with the governing body of Malpas Church in Wales Primary School to reduce the capacity of the school and extend the age range is still in progress, so will move into the 23/24 School Reorganisation Programme.
-35 5 Make appropriate arrangements to ensure that Welsh Government's policy to provide free school meals to all learners in primary schools is implemented within stipulated timescales.
-All primary aged pupils WBO 1 / Strategic Priority 6 1 st April 2022 31 st October 2023 С Universal Primary Free School Meals was fully rolled out across all primary schools in Newport from 1st September 2023.
+5 Make appropriate arrangements to ensure that Welsh Government's policy to provide free school meals to all learners in primary schools is implemented within stipulated timescales.
+All primary aged pupils are afforded the opportunity of a daily free school meal in line with current WG timelines.
+WBO 1 / Strategic Priority 6 1 st April 2022 31 st October 2023 С Universal Primary Free School Meals was fully rolled out across all primary schools in Newport from 1st September 2023.
 Uptake of this new initiative will now be monitored by the Education Service.